Employer health tax frequently asked questions

 You are required to register if your B.C. remuneration reaches a certain amount for a calendar year.

 Generally, if your B.C. remuneration is greater than $1,000,000 in a calendar year, you must register.
-If you are part of an associated group of employers or if you have a part-year, you may still have to register for and pay the employer health tax even if your B.C. remuneration is $1,000,000 or less.
+If you are part of an associated group of employers or if you are a part-year employer, you may still have to register for and pay the employer health tax even if your B.C. remuneration is $1,000,000 or less.

 Registration requirement for 2023 and prior years